qooxdoo/qxl.datagrid/readme.md

 ### Coming Soon (tm)

 - The current version is read only, but it will be possible to add edit cells inline in the near future.
-- The theme additions are only really compatible with Tangible - it would be easy to add mixins for other themes, but it's not been done yet

 ## Trying the Demos